Central Command of the Arab Socialist Ba'ath Party – Syria Region: Members

-Only members who were elected to the Regional Command at the 1st Regional Congress (held in 5 September 1963) and after are included in this list.
+Only members who were elected to the Regional Command at the 1st Regional Congress (held on 5 September 1963) and after are included in this list.
 The Syrian Regional Branch was dissolved in 1958 (and is therefore considered as a distinct entity by the Syrian Regional Branch itself) so that Syria, with Egypt, could establish the United Arab Republic.
 The Syrian Regional Branch was officially reestablished on 5 September 1963.